jesse-richardville/Covid-Analysis/readme.md

 # Covid Infections and Deaths - Data Exploration

 ## Summary:
-This data exploration project uses SQL and Tableau to analyze the rate of infection and death rate by country and region throughout the world.
+This data exploration project uses SQL to explore the infection rate and death rate of Covid-19 by country and region throughout the world.
+Developed metrics dashboard using Tableau showing global Covid-19 statistics.
 Tableau project visuals can be viewed [here](https://public.tableau.com/app/profile/jesse.richardville/viz/CovidDashboard_16661144019410/Dashboard1).

 ## Data Resource: